alexankinm/questions-ideas-discordBot/README.md

 4. Say

 ## Using 🎈
-- On file `main.py`, в переменные записать соответствующие данные.
+- On file `main.py`, write the relevant data into the variables.
 - Run the file `python main.py`